shekaroppo/droidict/_posts/2015-08-03-implementing-appbarlayout-with-scrollview.md

 ---
-title: Implementing AppbarLayout with ScrollView
+title: Implementing AppbarLayout scrolling behavior with ScrollView
 date: 2015-09-03
 published: true
 ---

-As there were some bugs in AppbarLayout layout, I got the requirement to implement same behavior with scroll view.
+As there were some bugs in AppbarLayout scrolling behavior, I got the requirement to implement same behavior with scroll view.
 So here is how we can do it.

 ### Expected Output